odidere/docker-scripts-1/README.md

-springbp <target> <port>    # Runs above on a specified port springbd                    # Runs above example on 10301 port springbdp <port>            # Runs above example on a specified post
+springbp <target> <port>    # Runs above on a specified port springbd                    # Runs above example on 10301 port springbdp <port>            # Runs above example on a specified post redis                       # Runs a Redis instance at 6379 rabbitmq                    # Runs a RabbitMQ instance namely my-rabbitmq
 ```

 ##### Testing